LearnExcel.io

 Can I recover deleted rows in Excel?

 Yes, you can recover deleted rows in Excel, but only if you have not saved your spreadsheet after deleting the rows.
 To recover the rows, simply click “Undo” or use the keyboard shortcut “Ctrl + Z”.
-If you have saved your spreadsheet after deleting the rows, however, they cannot be recovered.
+If you have already saved and closed the file, you may still be able to recover a deleted Excel file from a backup or version history.

 How do I know which rows are filtered?